ZPTXDev/Quaver/README.md

 > [!TIP]
 > Refer to [CONFIGURATION.md](CONFIGURATION.md) for a detailed explanation on configuration.

-6. Run `bun run slash:deploy` or `pnpm run slash:deploy` to deploy slash commands
+6. Run `bun run slash:register:global` or `pnpm run slash:register:global` to deploy slash commands
-7. Run `bun run start:bun` or `pnpm start` to start Quaver
+7. Run `bun run start` or `pnpm start` to start Quaver

 > [!WARNING]
 > Please use only one package manager (Bun or pnpm) to avoid potential issues.